SUCCEED

 Lesson Abstract

-This lesson will guide the students to build a model of the spread of a disease (SIR Model), finding and graphing the number of susceptible, infected, and recovered people in the model over the course of the infection.
+This lesson will guide the students to build a Susceptible, Infected, Recovered (SIR) Model of the spread of a disease, by finding and graphing the number of susceptible, infected, and recovered people in the model over time.

 Standards Addressed